asos-ashleygibson/asos-ashleygibson/README.md

 #### Aurora

-Currently, I'm working on a Stock Reconciliation project which allows us to have greater visibility of any Stock discrepancies.
+Currently, we're working on a Stock Reconciliation project which allows us to have greater visibility of any Stock discrepancies.

 #### 💡 I’m currently learning...